matthsc/ioBroker.innoxel/README.md

 Until the adapter is part of the stable repository, you can install the latest version by enabling expert mode in ioBroker and install the adapter from npm.
 Don't install it directly from Github, this will lead to an error on adapter start ("cannot find start file").

+The adapter can be installed straigt from the stable/beta repositories.
 After installation, create a new instance and configure the settings:

 - Connection Settings for accessing innoxel master
   - ip address